jianlins/SmartAnno/docs/index.md

 pip install smartanno
 ```

-if you have older version installed, then you might want to try upgrade it:
+if you have older version installed, then you might want to upgrade it:

 ```bash
 pip install smartanno -U --no-cache-dir